Dive Sites of the Tukang Besi Archipelago, SE Sulawesi

 March to December is the season for scuba diving in Wakatobi.
+This applies to both the resort vacations and to liveaboard safaris.
 July and August bring rich plankton blooms and their attendant big marine animals, but also cooler water and lower visibility.

 The water temperature varies quite a bit here.
 This is a quick guide: October maximum of 30°C, the latter half of August minimum of 25°C, March until May the temperature averages 28°C, June, July and September are between 26 to 27°C, October 28 to 30°C November to March averages 28°C. In other words for 99% of the year, the temperature ranges between 26 – 29°C.

 Great for: Small animals, underwater photography, reef life and health and visibility

 Not so great for: Wrecks and non-diving activities

 Distance: 1,020 km north east of Bali (2½ hours)

 Recommended length of stay: 7 – 11 days